x448/float16/README.md

 * use IEEE 754-2008 "Round-to-Nearest RoundTiesToEven" when converting float32 to float16
 * use lossless conversion when converting float16 to float32
 * use zero allocations and take less than 3 ns/op (in pure Go) on a desktop CPU

-This library is used by [fxamacker/cbor](https://github.com/fxamacker/cbor) v1.4+ and is ready for production use on supported platforms.

 ## Status
 This float16 library produces correct results for all conversions between float16 and float32.